Mpopoma–Mzilikazi

 Mpopoma–Mzilikazi is a constituency of the National Assembly of the Parliament of Zimbabwe located in the city of Bulawayo in eastern Zimbabwe.

 History

 The constituency was created in 2023.

 Elections

 In the 2023 Zimbabwean general election, Desmond Makaza was elected from the Citizens Coalition for Change.
+He was replaced by Charles Moyo following the 2023–2024 Zimbabwean by-elections.